I was super excited when my Stardust Charm with Swarovski Crystals arrived in the mail. Unwrapping it from the packaging, it was stunningly beautiful.

 - It is relatively easy to clean.

-- It has seven different vibrating functions, although I didn’t really care for any of them.
+- Stardust has seven different vibrating functions, although I didn’t really care for any of them.

-- It is controlled by one button that you hold down to turn on, and then press to shuffle through the vibration patterns.
+- Stardust Charm is controlled by one button that you hold down to turn on, and then press to shuffle through the vibration patterns.
 I’m not a fan of patterns on the best of days.

 - The Stardust Charm is made of silicone, and borosilicate glass.
 Obviously the glass houses the crystals.